 She called for the other escort - Embarrassingly she’d gotten both the escort’s names but didn’t know which one was Kurt and which one was John.
 It didn’t matter, she summoned the other one to come help her.
 Immediately.

-She didn’t want to take her eyes off the shrinking silhoutte in the distance, but John/Kurt was taking too long, and Kurt/John needed help now.
+She didn’t want to take her eyes off the shrinking silhouette in the distance, but John/Kurt was taking too long, and Kurt/John needed help now.
 She tore off her eyes for one second, only to see that she was now deeper in the hall.
 No longer at the entrance like she thought, as if the hall itself had stretched itself thin just to pull her in.
 Panic rose in her chest, and she bounded towards the light, but with each step, the floor beneath her feet seemed to bounce like rubber, only pushing her backwards, further into the hall.
 She watched as John/Kurt reached out into the hall, and became further with each of her strides, until he too was reduced to nothing but a pinprick of light.

 Now, in the darkness of an impossibly long hallway, Miranda stopped her ascent.
 She’d known she was trapped long before the light ran out.
 She turned back to the T junction, wondering where Kurt/John might have gone.
-Was this hallway some sort of blackhole?
+Was this hallway some sort of black hole?
 Had it spaghettified him?
 Was she nothing but a pinprick of orange for an observer on the outside?

 Seeing no other way out, than in, Miranda started walking towards the end of the hall.
 It seemed far, but she was surprised to find herself there in just seven short steps.
 Unfortunately, the entrance behind her was still impossibly far away.
 The light from the factory floor barely a pinprick in the dark.
 This left only Miranda with only two choices: Left, or Right.